Over the last five years, we’ve been testing the limits of the best baby carriers for hiking.

 A comfortable, capable carrier allows you to fulfill your outdoor objectives or realize your traveling dreams, all while making memories of a lifetime with your own little adventurer.
-The options on our list range from simple fabric carriers to full-frame backpacks.
+The options on our list range from simple fabric carriers to full-frame backpacks, whether you’re seeking the overall performance of our top pick, the Osprey Poco Plus, or the lower price tag and simplicity of our budget-friendly option, the Kelty Journey PerfectFIT.

-For more information on baby carriers for hiking, check out our buyer’s guide and FAQ, and have a look at our comparison chart to steer your decision-making.
+For more information on baby carriers for hiking, check out our buyer’s guide, comparison chart, and our price and value section.

 Pros